EMPalm: Exfiltrating Palm Biometric Data via Electromagnetic Side-Channel: Introduction

 Palm recognition technologies, encompassing unimodal approaches based on palmprint or palmvein and multimodal methods that fuse the two, have rapidly emerged as highly secure and reliable biometric authentication techniques~\cite{8283612,gao2025deep}.
 In particular, multimodal fusion of palm textures with vascular structures yields high entropy, strong forgery resistance, and lasting physiological stability~\cite{20241arge}.
 Consequently, palm-based authentication has been widely adopted across government and commercial sectors, including the FBI, the Department of Homeland Security, Amazon, and Tencent~\cite{NGI,zhong2019centralized}.

-Traditional palm recognition systems rely on either palmprint or palmvein imaging, using visible light for palmprint textures and near-infrared (NIR) sensing for subcutaneous veins~\cite{bowyer2016handbook}.
-Modern systems overcome the limitations of single-modality approaches—often affected by environmental or physiological factors—by adopting dual-mode architectures that capture both features simultaneously~\cite{SUNNY,2011joint,20241arge,deptrum}, thereby improving accuracy and robustness.
+Traditional image-based palm recognition systems rely on either palmprint or palmvein imaging, using visible light for palmprint textures and near-infrared (NIR) sensing for subcutaneous veins~\cite{bowyer2016handbook}.
+Since single-modal approaches are often affected by environmental or physiological factors, modern systems overcome these limitations by adopting dual-mode architectures that capture both features simultaneously~\cite{SUNNY,2011joint,20241arge,deptrum}, thus improving accuracy and robustness.
 However, in both single- and dual-mode designs, sensor circuits carry time-varying currents that, by Maxwell’s equations~\cite{maxwell1890scientific}, inevitably emit electromagnetic (EM) radiation.
 In addition, high-speed transmission of biometric images over buses or flat cables can turn wiring into unintended antennas, exposing sensitive information through EM emissions.

-Although prior studies on EM leakage in contexts such as iris recognition and embedded cameras have provided valuable insights~\cite{emiris,choi2020tempest,long2024eye}, EM leakage in palm recognition—particularly in dual-modal designs—remains largely unexplored.
-This gap is even more critical as palm recognition systems are increasingly deployed in high-security applications, including national intelligence agencies~\cite{dpa2018bndmove} and financial institutions~\cite{amazonOne2023}.
-To demonstrate this, we show that biometric image data in palm recognition systems, including both single- and dual-modal architectures, can be eavesdropped via EM side channels.
-As illustrated in Figure~\ref{attack_scenario}, an eavesdropper can covertly collect EM emissions from palm scanners using a concealed antenna, and reconstruct the palm images all while the victim assumes their biometric data remains secure within the scanner.
+Although prior studies on EM leakage in biometric contexts such as fingerprint sensors~\cite{ni2023finger} and iris recognition~\cite{emiris} have provided valuable insights, EM leakage in palm recognition systems, particularly in dual-modal designs, has received limited attention.
+This gap is increasingly important as palm recognition is being deployed more widely for secure access control and payment authentication due to its rich biometric features and built-in liveness properties, with adoption extending to national intelligence agencies~\cite{dpa2018bndmove} and major financial institutions~\cite{amazonOne2023}.
+To demonstrate this, we show that biometric image data in palm recognition systems can be eavesdropped via EM side channels.
+As illustrated in Figure~\ref{attack_scenario}, an eavesdropper can covertly capture EM emissions from a palm scanner and reconstruct palm images as the victim performs identification, while the victim remains unaware.
+To our best knowledge, \app{} is the first to investigate EM leakage in palm recognition systems, and introduces the first technique capable of separating and reconstructing dual-modal biometric streams transmitted in image-based palm recognition systems.